How to Use The Olympus Trip 35: A Complete Guide

 You can manually disable the red flag low light warning and take a photo anyway in low light by setting the aperture to '2.8'.

-Unloading Film from the Olympus Trip 35:
+Unloading Film from Your Olympus Trip 35:

 Step 1: Check the film counter